MicrosoftDocs/win32/desktop-src/shell/how-to-use-a-junction-point-to-open-a-rooted-view.md

 ---
-Description: 'You can use the registry to specify that browsing into a junction point will open a rooted view rather than the default view of the contents of the associated extension.'
+Description: You can use the registry to specify that browsing into a junction point will open a rooted view rather than the default view of the contents of the associated extension.
-title: How to Open a Rooted View of a Junction Point Through the Registry
+title: How to Open a Rooted View of a Junction Point Through the Registry ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Open a Rooted View of a Junction Point Through the Registry